raj-p26/raj-p26/README.md

 - 👋 Hi, I’m @raj-p26
 - 👀 I’m interested in Rust
-- Currently cruising in my lambo that laravel gave me.
 - All repos here are part of learning progression.
+- Can barely quit VIM.
-- Thinking about checking out zig and elixir.
+- All about Rust.